AncaGabi/Ubiquiti/README.md

 Mention for both cases: I usually add the screenshots / videos in Jira, here you can find them as separate files.
 For each file there is a mention in the reports where I would normally add the screenshot/video in Jira.

 In console some errors can be seen.
 Investigation for those errors is needed to see if there is real impact on functionality.

+Workflow:
+1. Open "UI Test QA Engineer - report Anca Paraschiv.pdf"
+2. For each reported bug/improvement check the corresponding image/video, starting with <number> (from 1 to 9)
+3. Open "Additional report - Anca Paraschiv.pdf"
+4. For each reported bug/improvement check the corresponding image/video, starting with Additional_<number>